 - Price: $299

-- Pros: fast workflow, compound clips, sleek interface, multicam support
+- Pros: fast workflow, compound clips, intuitive design, multicam support

-Another great option for video editing is DaVinci Resolve.
-Although Resolve started out as a color grading and color correction software, Blackmagic Design has overhauled it the last couple of years to become a powerful NLE.
-As an editing software, DaVinci is not quite as popular as the software listed above, but that doesn’t mean it’s not a great NLE.
+Although Resolve started out as a color grading and color correction software, Blackmagic Design has overhauled it over the last couple of years to become a powerful NLE.
+As a result, Resolve is now one of the most popular editing programs out there.

 There are other kinds of professional video editing software out there, but the four mentioned in this list are currently the most popular.
-Other softwares like Lightworks, Autodesk Smoke, and Sony Vegas are all popular alternatives, so if you’re looking for something different than what is found on this list, I highly recommend checking them out.
+Other software like Lightworks, Autodesk Smoke, and Sony Vegas are all popular alternatives.
+So, if you’re looking for something different than what’s found on this list, I highly recommend checking them out.

 2. Picking the Right Computer